Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 • Two (2) FRS Radios

-• One (1) Hard Mounted GRMS Radio
+• One (1) Hard-Mounted GRMS Radio

 At the end of the day, there are a lot of options.
 I choose Garmin for my satellite communications and Midland for radios.
 Garmin is well known for GPS devices, and they know what they are doing.
 Midland has been producing radios in the US for a long time and makes excellent products.
 You can’t go wrong with Garmin or Midland…but you can definitely go wrong with not having either.
 My personal choice for Midland Radios is the Midland MXT275 15 Watt GMRS radio.
 I have my radio mounted below the dash, near the emergency brake.
-The radio itself is wired to my sPOD BantamX and I have the handheld radio stored in my glove box until I need it.
-Then all I need to do is plug in the ethernet cable and I’m good to go!
+The radio itself is wired to my sPOD BantamX, and I have the handheld radio stored in my glove box until I need it.
+Then all I need to do is plug in the Ethernet cable, and I’m good to go!

 Make sure you have good sources of communication while out on the trails.
-Become familiar with FCC regulations, what channels have the most power to transmit a radio signal, and general dynamics of using radios and other forms of communication.
+Become familiar with FCC regulations, what channels have the most power to transmit a radio signal, and the general dynamics of using radios and other forms of communication.
 It will help you out on the trails and potentially be a lifesaver if the unexpected happens.

 Subscribe